llyr-who/georhiau/README.md

 If no `BUILD_TYPE` is entered, it defaults to Debug.

-To generate docs
+To generate documentation, make sure doxygen is installed.
+More specifically the packages, doxygen, doxygen-gui and graph-viz.
+Once these packages are installed you can run:

+On Linux:
+`cd build && make docs && <browser> docs/html/index.html && cd ..`

+On MacOS:
-`cd build && make docs && google-chrome docs/html/index.html && cd ..`
+`cd build && make docs && open docs/html/index.html && cd ..`

+On Windows:
+`no`

 ## Things to be done